Rewant-1/blindaid/docs/STRUCTURE.md

 ### Migration Complete

 All original functionality from scattered directories has been:

 - ✅ Consolidated into `blindaid/` package
-- ✅ Unified with single requirements file
+- ✅ Unified with pyproject-driven dependency management
 - ✅ Enhanced with integrated controller
 - ✅ Extended with AI features (captioning, depth)
 - ✅ Properly structured and documented